rust-lang/rls/README.md

 * `unstable_features` (`bool`, defaults to `false`) enables unstable features.
   Currently, this includes renaming and formatting.
 * `sysroot` (`String`, defaults to `""`) if the given string is not empty, use the given path as the sysroot for all rustc invocations instead of trying to detect the sysroot automatically
+* `target` (`String`, defaults to `""`) if the given string is not empty, use the given target triple for all rustc invocations
+* `wait_to_build` (`u64`, defaults to `500`) time in milliseconds between
+  receiving a change notification and starting build

 ## Contributing